Chronic Myeloid Leukemia – Causes, Symptoms, Treatment

 Bone marrow transplants have seen recent developments in research.
 Reduced-intensity conditioning treatments (RICT) or non-myeloablative transplants have been proposed.
 This endeavors to produce graft-versus-leukemia effects without exposing the patient to the potential toxicity of conditioning treatments.
 Here, the reconstitution of the immune system and associated anti-leukemia effect of the donor graft, compete against the growth of the malignancy.
 Preliminary data suggests that this approach may confer benefit, particularly in chronic phase CML.

-You Might Also Like What Is Melanoma? - Causes, Symptoms, Diagnosis, Treatment
+You Might Also Like Acute Erythroid Leukemia - Causes, Symptoms, Treatment

 Interferon Alpha